-Did you know that 46% of people can’t even make it through a simple presentation without losing focus?
+Did you know that 46% of people can’t sit through a presentation without losing focus?

 That’s why I wanted to learn how to make a presentation that will captivate an audience.
-So I turned to SlideShare and looked at the most viewed presentations.
-After looking at hundreds of different authors, topics, and designs, I’ve assembled over 100 tips on how to design a compelling presentation.
+After looking at hundreds of different authors, topics, and designs, I’ve assembled over 100 presentation ideas and tips on how to design a compelling presentation for:

-Here are 120+ presentation ideas, design tips, and examples to help you create an awesome slide deck for your next presentation.
+In this blog, you’ll find 120+ presentation ideas, design tips and examples to help you create an awesome slide deck for your next presentation.

 1. Use A Minimalist Presentation Theme

 The best designs can also be some of the simplest you see.
 In the Airbnb pitch deck below, they use a minimalist color scheme and font selection.

 A minimalist design is sleek, organized and places the most important thing in focus: your information.
 There are no distracting stock images, icons, or content.
 Everything on this unique presentation feels like it belongs and works together perfectly.

 2. Use a Consistent Design Motif Throughout Your Presentation